GoogleCloudPlatform/generative-ai/gemini/sample-apps/fashion-trends-prediction/README.md

 If you want to create your own data (a different source from Instagram or a different set of accounts and posts), then replace the file at the location specified in `config['Data']['current_data']` or upload your file on the UI itself.

 The file app/data_prep/create_new_data.py can be used to generate the new data file in the required format.
+The data file is created locally and again either upload it to gcs and update the path in `config['Data']['current_data']` or upload this file on the UI itself.
 Add your Instagram account username and password in the app/config.py file before starting to scrape Instagram.

 Required JSON format -